 Was it not yesterday we spoke together?

-1 Murderer.
+Murderers.
 It was, so please your highness.

 Macbeth.
-Well then,
+Well then, now --

-Now -- have you considered of my speeches --
+Have you considered of my speeches -- know

-Know that it was he, in the times past, which held you
+That it was he, in the times past, which held you

 So under fortune, which you thought had been

 Our innocent self?

-This I made good to you in our last conference --
+This I made good to you

-Passed in probation with you
+In our last conference -- passed in probation with you

 How you were borne in hand, how crossed,

 The instruments, who wrought with them,

-And all things else that should to half a soul
+And all things else that might to half a soul

 And to a notion crazed say, Thus did Banquo.

 1 Murderer.
 You made it known to us.

 Macbeth.
-I did so --
+I did so -- and went further, which is now

-And went further, which is now our point of second meeting.
+Our point of second meeting.
+Do you find

-Do you find your patience so predominant in your natures
+Your patience so predominant in your nature

 That you can let this go?
 Are you so gospelled

-To pray for this good man, and for his issue, w
+To pray for this good man, and for his issue,

 Whose heavy hand hath bowed you to the grave

 And beggared yours for ever?

-2 Murderer.
+1 Murderer.
 We are men, my liege.

 Macbeth.
-Ay, in the catalogue ye go for men,

-As hounds and greyhounds, mongrels, spaniels, curs,
+Ay, in the catalogue ye go for men, As hounds and greyhounds, mongrels, spaniels, curs,

 Shoughs, water-rugs and demi-wolves are clept

 All by the name of dogs.
-The valuèd file
+The valued file

-Distinguished the swift, the slow, the subtle,
+Distinguishes the swift, the slow, the subtle,

 The house-keeper, the hunter, every one

 According to the gift which bounteous nature

 Hath in him closed, whereby he does receive

 Particular addition, from the bill

 That writes them all alike.
 And so of men.

 Now, if you have a station in the file,

 Not in the worst rank of manhood, say it --

 And I will put that business in your bosoms

 Whose execution takes your enemy off,

 Grapples you to the heart and love of us --

 Who wear our health but sickly in his life,

 Which in his death were perfect.

 2 Murderer.
 I am one, my liege,

 Whom the vile blows and buffets of the world

-Have so incensed, that I am reckless what I do
+Have so incensed, that I am reckless what

-To spite the world.
+I do to spite the world.

 1 Murderer.
 And I another,

 So weary with disasters, tugged with fortune,

-I'd set my life on any chance to mend it
+That I would set my life on any chance

-Or be rid on it.
+To mend it or be rid on it.

 Macbeth.
-Both of you know Banquo was your enemy.
+Both of you Know Banquo was your enemy.

-1 Murderer.
+Murderers.
 True, my lord.

 Macbeth.
 So is he mine -- and in such bloody distance

 That every minute of his being thrusts

-Against my nearest of life.
+Against my near'st of life.
 And though I could

 With bare-faced power sweep him from my sight

 And bid my will avouch it, yet I must not --

 For certain friends that are both his and mine,

-But wail his fall
+Whose loves I may not drop -- but wail his fall

-Whom I myself struck down.
+Who I myself struck down.
 And thence it is

 That I to your assistance do make love,

 Masking the business from the common eye

 For sundry weighty reasons.